Vested Nevada Water Rights

 Introduction

-Why should land records and water rights be researched?
+Why should we research our land and water rights?

-When researching land records and water rights, it is important to gather as much information as possible.
-The research is similar to doing a jigsaw puzzle; one piece taken by itself does not yield a significant amount of information, but all of the pieces together provide a clear and complete picture of historical land and water use.
+When researching your land and water, it is important to gather as much information as possible.
+The research is similar to doing a jigsaw puzzle — one piece taken by itself does not give you a lot of information, but all of the pieces together provide a clear and complete picture of your land and water use.

 What is involved in researching property?

-Steps for Researching Your Vested Water Right Claims
+Steps for Researching Your Vested Nevada Water Right Claims

-2. Compile and organize all relevant information that you already have.
+2. Compile and organize any and all information that you already have, including:

 3. Search the Nevada Division of Water Resources website for any possible existing water rights.